firebase/functions-samples/user-data-cleanup/doc/design.md

 ## Introduction

-The auto-wipeout project aims to help Firebase developer protect privacy of their end-users.
-Auto wipeout is a Cloud Functions library which can automatically find and delete user data on end-user account deletion.
-It idea is inspired by the Google internal system Wipeout.
+The auto-wipeout project aims to help Firebase developers protect privacy of their end-users.
+Auto-wipeout is a Cloud Functions library which can automatically find and delete user data on end-user account deletion.
 In this way, Firebase customers (Firebase developers) can focus on making their apps special with a lower cost of writing safer apps.

 Developers can choose to specify user data storing patterns through local configurations or rely on our Auto Extraction algorithms.
-If no local configuration is found, the library takes advantages of the fact that Firebase security rules implies access pattern in the schemaless real time database.
-It fetches security rules and runs the Auto Extraction algorithms to get Wipeout rules which describes user storing patterns.
+If no local configuration is found, the library takes advantages of the fact that Firebase security rules imply access pattern in the schemaless real time database.
+It fetches security rules and runs the Auto Extraction algorithms to get Wipeout rules which describe user storing patterns.
 After activation, the Cloud Functions will be triggered by account deletion, wipeout user data according to wipeout rules and log its behavior.
 The overall workflow and wipeout rules specs are described in detail later in this document.

 The Difficult part of the project is the Auto Extraction algorithms.
 It works by searching the rules tree for write rule, extract access